Disability Benefits for Pots

 Can You Get Disability for POTS?

-Qualifying for Social Security disability is a matter of proving that a verified disability has caused impairment significant enough to make it impossible for an individual to effectively maintain employment.
+Qualifying for Posts disability is a matter of proving that a verified disability has caused impairment significant enough to make it impossible for an individual to effectively maintain employment.
 The Social Security Administration (SSA) will examine the symptoms that a patient is experiencing as a result of POTS in order to determine if the individual is eligible for disability payments.

 Patients with POTS should be sure to have all of their symptoms verified and recorded by a licensed medical professional in order to increase the possibility of being approved for disability payments.
 POTS often causes fainting and tachycardia when a person engages in basic physical activity, so an individual who is only suited for professional positions that involve light physical activity is more likely to be approved for disability payments.